terrydavid/apigee-script-toolkit/README.md

 ### Configure your orgs/environments so the tools knows about them:
 > source ${APITOOLS_HOME}/bin/setOrg <yourOrgname> <yourEnv>

+OR
+# Make changes to setup.sh and options.sh file after making changes to it.
+>source setup.sh
+>source options.sh
 ####Addn'l Notes:
 1. These tools use .netrc file for credentials